DeerTears/GB-Studio-Community-Assets/README.md

 # Broken .mod Files Warning

-There have been multiple reports of some .mod files being unreadible by OpenMPT and causing GB Studio to crash on build.
-This is being investigated.
-In the meantime, remember to save and backup your project folder, especially before adding new music.
-You can always test a .mod file using OpenMPT.
-If it won't play in OpenMPT first, it will crash GB Studio if you attempt to build with the .mod file in your project.
+Back when the latest version was GB Studio Beta 2, there were multiple reports of some .mod files being unreadible by OpenMPT and causing GB Studio to crash on build.
+Remember to save your project before testing the game with new music.
+You can always test a .mod file risk-free using OpenMPT, saving it in OpenMPT is also known to fix "corrupted" mod files that were improperly saved in MilkyTracker.

 **Please report any bugged .mod files by name in the Issues tab!**